larryboy95/wp-admin/README.md

 * Scripts should be single purpose and built to work as part of a higher order script

-* Output should be concise and consotent for logging
+* Output should be concise and consistent for logging

 * Each script should be portable enough for cron

+#### Status

+Beta.
+Tested on Ubuntu 16.04 with WordPress 4.7.3.

 #### <a name="install"></a> Installation